 Federal Health Care Reform.
-On March 23, 2010 the President signed into law a comprehensive national health reform measure, the Patient Protection and Affordable Health Care Act (P.L.
+On March 23, 2010 the President signed into law a comprehensive national health reform measure, the Patient Protection and Affordable Care Act (P.L.
 111-148).
+The United States Supreme Court rejected challenges to this law on June 21, 2012.
 Many of the provisions that were passed in the Affordable Care Act are similar to the Massachusetts health care reform model, including the introduction of a health insurance exchange, insurance market reforms, individual mandate requirements to ensure that individuals are accessing health insurance, and rules designed to encourage employers to contribute to health insurance for their employees.
 Unlike many other states, the Commonwealth will not need to devote new state funding to cover populations under the federal Medicaid expansions, as the Commonwealth is already providing coverage exceeding the new federal coverage levels.
 Instead, the Affordable Care Act will provide the Commonwealth with significant additional federal funding for the Commonwealth's health insurance programs for low-income individuals starting in 2014.
 The Commonwealth continues to analyze this legislation aggressively to identify funding opportunities and compliance requirements for the Commonwealth and to plan for regulatory and statutory adjustments needed as key provisions of national health care reform are gradually phased in (with many taking effect in 2014).

 The Executive Office of Health and Human Services is coordinating a statewide effort to implement the federal health reform law and to actively pursue federal health reform grants and demonstration project opportunities to transform how health care is delivered, to expand access to health care and to support healthcare workforce training.
 To date, the Commonwealth has been awarded more than \$198 million in federal grant funds under the Affordable Care Act (most notably the Early Innovator Grant which was awarded on February 16, 2011 to seven states).
-Projects already underway for fiscal 2013 include establishing the Health Connector as the ACA compliant health insurance exchange, the development of an integrated care Dual Demonstration to improve health outcomes for individuals with both Medicare and Medicaid, enhancing the availability of community-based long-term care services and supports that help elders and persons with disabilities of all ages remain in their own homes and continued to work to develop simplified eligibility and enrollment systems to make it easier for individuals to find and enroll in the most appropriate health insurance coverage.
+Projects already underway for fiscal 2013 include transforming the Health Connector into an ACAcompliant health insurance exchange, planning for the implementation of a Basic Health Plan administered by MassHealth, the development of an integrated care Dual Demonstration to improve health outcomes for individuals with both Medicare and Medicaid, enhancing the availability of community-based long-term care services and supports that help elders and persons with disabilities of all ages remain in their own homes and continued work to design and implement a single integrated eligibility system for all individuals to determine their eligibility, in real time, for state and federal subsidies when applying for health insurance coverage.
+These projects will be further supported by a number of key provisions enacted through supplemental appropriation acts during fiscal 2012.
+The provisions in these laws, among other things, designate the Health Connector as the Commonwealth's Health Insurance Exchange for purposes of the Affordable Care Act, which the Governor recently affirmed in a letter sent on July 10, 2012 to the Centers for Medicare and Medicaid Services.